 - Thomas Mason White 3 Ply Regal Twill ($180)

 - Thomas Mason White Fine Twill ($150)

 If you plan to keep the shirt tucked into your pants for the entire day/night, then a longer shirt is ideal.
 A longer dress shirt will stay tucked in better and keep a better alignment at the bottom front of the shirt above your belt.
 This can be great for when you’re taking your wedding photos.
 It can also give you one less thing to worry about on what is sure to be a hectic evening.
 We generally recommend longer shirt tails for wedding dress shirts.
 The exception to this rule is if you certainly plan to cut-loose on the dance floor after the main event.
 Untuck your shirt, tie your tie around your head and just go crazy with the electric slide.
 No shame in that – and a shorter shirt might work a bit better in this case.

-Wether you’re wearing a tuxedo or a nice suit, we usually recommend the English spread collar.
+Wether you’re wearing a tuxedo or a nice suit, we usually recommend the President spread collar.
 It goes equally great with a bow-tie and a long neck tie.
 This is our safest bet.
 If you are doing the tuxedo shirt, then you can also opt for the wingtip collar, but keep in mind that this collar style can have a tendency to move out of place which can be a pain to monitor and possibly could mess up some of your wedding photos.